 The First Doctor and his granddaughter have been transported to the Death Zone on Gallifrey.

 Sue: What kind of planet has a Death Zone?
 That’s a bit weird.

-The Second Doctor and the Brigadier find themselves in the very same location.
+The Second Doctor and the Brigadier find themselves in the same location.

 Sue: Patrick Troughton’s wig reminds me of the very first hair cut I ever gave someone.
-It was for my friend Tucker, and I may as well have stuck a bowl on her head.
+It was for my friend Tucker.
+I may as well have stuck a bowl on her head.
 She didn’t forgive me for weeks.

-Sue: That will kill her.
+Sue: He’s going to kill her.
 If he accelerates too quickly, he’ll drag her face into that rock.
 It’s a health and safety nightmare.